 The instructions that come with this product are difficult to understand.

-Can accommodate kayaks up to 36" wide and up to 75 lbs.
+Can accommodate kayaks up to 36 inches wide and up to 75 pounds.
 Comes with a kayak dolly that makes transportation to the water a breeze.
 Durable steel materials are rust-proof.
 Adjustable padding keeps the kayak safe.

 This rack can be difficult to assemble.

-Only 11.5 lbs.
+Only 11.5 pounds.
 J style carrier comes with a built-in boarding ramp.
 Fold-down technology provides extra overhead clearance when not in use.
 Extra cushioned padding protects kayak.

 Works best with round crossbars, so it can't fit on all cars.